mckeeh3/akka-streams-chirper-client/README.md

 [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html?language=java)
 and [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html?language=java).

-The project contains three runnable source files, `ChirperClientSimulator` and `ChirperHistoryWebSocket`, and `ChirperLiveWebSocket`.
+There are three runnable source files, `ChirperClientSimulator`, `ChirperHistoryWebSocket`, and `ChirperLiveWebSocket`.
-`ChirperClientSimulator` simulates the activities of a Chirper application client.
+* `ChirperClientSimulator` Simulates the activities of a Chirper application client.
+It creates users, add user friends, and randomly creates chirps.
-`ChirperHistoryWebSocket` reads all of the current chirp history via a web-socket.
+* `ChirperHistoryWebSocket` Reads all of the current chirp history via a web-socket.
-`ChirperLiveWebSocket` opens a web-socket and reads chirps as they are created.
+* `ChirperLiveWebSocket` Opens a web-socket and reads chirps as they are created.

 This project requires that the Chirper application is running in the background when you run any one or all of these sample programs.